sgost/contentconcepts-data/blog/manuscript-plagiarism-–-quick-guide-to-fix-it-and-reduce-similarity-index.md

 ### How does a plagiarism checker work?

-The two main elements that a plagiarism checker considers are comparing the text with a vast database, and running a plagiarism algorithm.
+The two main elements that a plagiarism checker considers are:

+* comparing the text with a vast database, and
+*  running a plagiarism algorithm.

 ### Which is a suitable plagiarism checker?